cianmce/cianmce.github.io/content/posts/slaze.md

   ![Slaze Gameplay](img/slaze_gameplay.png)

-  Slaze in a Survival horror single player game modeled on the story of Slender Man, a tall, thin, faceless man who follows you at a distance but is never seen moving.
+  Slaze in a Survival horror single player game modeled on the story of Slender Man, a tall, thin, faceless man who follows you at a distance but is never seen moving

 </span>